Category:

 • Litigation prediction: Studies judge and court patterns to forecast possible case outcomes.

-• Contract optimization: Highlights slow or problematic clauses so teams can shorten contract negotiation cycles.
+• Contract optimization: Highlights slow or problematic clauses to shorten contract negotiation cycles.

 • Operational tracking: Measures turnaround times, workload distribution, and contract volume for better resource planning.